alex-james-vukovity/react-file-structure/README.md

 Use dots to separate the descriptive name from the type.

 Use consistent type names for all components following a pattern that describes the component's feature then its type.
-A recommended pattern is FeatureOne.type.ts.
+A recommended pattern is `Update.type.ts`

 Use consistent names for all assets named after what they represent.

 Use upper camel case for file names.

-Use conventional type suffix names including .interface, .component, .mock, .test, .module, .validation, .utility.
-Invent additional type names if you must but take care not to create too many.
+Use conventional type suffix names including `.type`, `.test`, `.validation`, `.utility` etc. Invent additional type names if you must but take care not to create too many.

-Why?: Names of folders and files should clearly convey their intent.
+Why?
+Names of folders and files should clearly convey their intent.

 Why?
 Type names provide a consistent way to quickly identify what is in the file.

 Why?
 Type names make it easy to find a specific file type using an editor or IDE's fuzzy search techniques.

 Why?
-Unabbreviated type names such as .interface are descriptive and unambiguous.
+Unabbreviated type names such as `.test` are descriptive and unambiguous.

 Why?
 Type names provide pattern matching for any automated tasks.